3/15/2025

 Share touching stories via email or during meetings that highlight teacher support and student success during assessments.

-2. Give the gift of time
+2. Give the Gift of Time

-Consider reducing the number of meetings or rescheduling lower-priority ones to a more suitable date.
-Ensure coverage for teacher breaks and reassign duties whenever possible to allow for teachers to make up for lost time.
+Ensure coverage for teacher breaks and reassign duties whenever possible to allow teachers to make up for lost time.

 Teachers want to know that school leadership values and respects their time and responsibilities, and simple adjustments can go a long way toward demonstrating this.

-4. Show appreciation for their efforts
+4. Show Appreciation for Teachers' Efforts

 Surprise teachers with random acts of kindness—cover an extra duty, supply treats in the teachers' lounge, or announce a special after-school snack in a central location.